Anthropology: What to Expect

 Study Abroad allows you to earn academic credits toward your USC degree while seeing the world!
 Overseas study can complement any academic program or major.
 You may also choose to intern, volunteer, or conduct research abroad.
 The Anthropology Department has specific programs in Mexico and South Carolina that are a part of the summer field schools.
 Abroad, you will learn the fundamentals of ethnographic field documentation including note taking and digital documentation as well as biocultural Anthropology field methods.
 You are encouraged to visit the Study Abroad Web site for more information on opportunities to broaden and extend your knowledge and perspectives.

 Student Organizations can be instrumental in helping you adjust to life on campus and network within your field.
-The University of South Carolina has a family of nearly 400 student organizations.
+The University of South Carolina has a family of over 400 student organizations.
 As an Anthropology major, you can get involved in the Anthropology Student Association.
-You will get the opportunity to hear speakers on a variety of topics related to all four sub fields, watch movies centered on Anthropology, go on trips, learn how to write a resume, and get involved with research.
+You will get the opportunity to hear speakers on a variety of topics related to all four sub-fields, watch movies centered on Anthropology, go on trips, learn how to write a resume, and get involved with research.
 Getting involved in an organization that interests you can help you network, meet new friends, and develop leadership skills.
 You can also seek out volunteer opportunities that relate to your major.
 Find a student organization on campus that interests you!

 Graduate School is one of many possibilities following graduation.
 Graduates often pursue graduate programs in medicine, archaeology, and cultural Anthropology among other fields.